iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Easy to use.
+Pleased to be able to help this study.
+Update March 21 It's lost about 3.5 months of my data.
+No advice yet on if I need to re-enter vaccine, tests, etc. so currently not logging anything.
+Frustrating.<br> :date: __2021-03-27 17:44:40__

+> Now wont start<br> :date: __2021-03-23 18:19:01__

 > Sadly, went pear-shaped during installation: created account, without username or details.
 Emailed developer; no response.
 Have uninstalled.
 1 star for a good idea.<br> :date: __2021-03-19 15:46:51__